Managing side effects

 - Most supermarkets offer an online home delivery service.

-needed to prepare a meal.
+with all the ingredients needed to prepare a meal.

 - Some people find it helpful to set alarms or write daily